BraideyH/README-generator/Develop/README.md

-# README Generator
+# SVG-logo-maker

   ## Description

-  This app creates a high quality README file for apps.
+  This is a command line application that will create a simple logo for the user.

   ## Table of Contents (Optional)